 At high temperatures, alloys can react violently with their environment, quickly causing the materials to fail by corrosion.
-To protect against this, all high temperature alloys are designed to form a protective oxide scale, usually consisting of aluminium oxide or chromium oxide.
+To protect against this, all high-temperature alloys are designed to form a protective oxide scale, usually consisting of aluminum oxide or chromium oxide.
 This oxide scale plays a decisive role in preventing the metals from corroding.
-Therefore, research on high temperature corrosion is very focused on these oxide scales – how they are formed, how they perform at high heat, and how they sometimes fail.
+Therefore, research on high-temperature corrosion is very focused on these oxide scales – how they are formed, how they perform at high heat, and how they sometimes fail.

 “Adding reactive elements to alloys results in a huge improvement in performance – but no one has been able to provide robust experimental proof why,” says Nooshin Mortazavi, materials researcher at Chalmers’ Department of Physics, and first author of the study.
 “Likewise, the role of water, which is always present in high-temperature environments, in the form of steam, has been little understood.
 Our paper will help solve these enigmas.”

 In this paper, the Chalmers researchers show how these two elements are linked.
 They demonstrate how the reactive elements in the alloy promote the growth of an aluminum oxide scale.
 The presence of these reactive element particles causes the oxide scale to grow inward, rather than outward, thereby facilitating the transport of water from the environment, toward the alloy substrate.
 Reactive elements and water combine to create a fast-growing, nanocrystalline, oxide scale.